Alloy

 Move alloy-edge-windows-amd64.exe to a folder in your PATH, or run it directly from the download location.

-Step 2: Download the config
+Step 2: Scaffold the configs

 seed_state:

-edge_id: "robot-01" # uncomment and set — defaults to hostname
+edge_id: "robot-01" # defaults to hostname if omitted

 tags: